There are over 19 activities in the Skiing category.

 Skiing is undoubtedly a popular sport in Switzerland, as almost every third Swiss skis.
 In everyday language, cross-country skiing, snowboarding and skibob are also referred to as skiing in addition to alpine skiing.
 Swiss ski resorts are in the top ten internationally.
 Thanks to some higher ski resorts on a glacier, it is even possible to ski in summer, depending on the region

 With classic alpine skis, you can choose between pure carving skis and all-mountain skis.
 Carving skis are best for well-prepared slopes.
-All-mountain skis also allow you to undertake excursions into deep snow.
-A current trend here is to use rocker technology (https://www.bergzeit.de/magazin/ski-rocker-camber-flex-aufbau-und-eigenschaften/).
+All-mountain skis also allow you to make excursions into deep snow.
+A current trend here is to use rocker technology.
+It simplifies cornering.
 There are also freeride skis, touring skis and cross-country skis.

-The regions with the largest ski areas include the canton of Vaud and the Valais, the Bernese Oberland, Central Switzerland, the Grisons and Eastern Switzerland.
+The regions with the largest ski areas include Vaud and Valais, the Bernese Oberland, Central Switzerland, Grisons and Eastern Switzerland.
 Ski resorts with more than 200 kilometers of slopes are: